remyblok/PowerPlatformConnectors/tools/paconn-cli/README.md

 `paconn login -ui`

-This command will log you in using either Windows broker (WAM) or via the browser.
-Disable the broker using `--disable-broker-on-windows`.
+This command will log you in using either Windows broker on Windows or via the browser on other OSes.
+Disable the broker on Windows using `--disable-broker-on-windows`.

 You can log in with multiple accounts.
-Use the `--username` option for login and for all other operations to specify the account to use.
+Use the `--username` option for login to a specific account.

-Service Principle authentication is not supported at this point.
-Please review [a customer workaround posted in the issues page](https://github.com/microsoft/PowerPlatformConnectors/issues/287).
+or

+`paconn login --client-id [clientid] --client-secret [secret] --tenant [tenant]`

+This command will log you in using the specfied Service Principle registed in your own Entra ID instance.
+The Service Principal should be registered as application user in your Dataverse instance as disucssed [here](https://learn.microsoft.com/en-us/power-platform/admin/create-users#create-an-application-user) .

 ```
 Arguments
     --authority_url -a             : Authority URL for login.
+    --clid --client-id -i          : ID of the application registered in Entra ID you want to use as
+                                     Service Principal for login.
-    --clid -i                      : The client ID.
+    --client-secret                : The client secret associated with the Client ID regsitered in
+                                     Entra ID.
     --disable-broker-on-windows -b : Disable the integration with Windows accounts on your device.
     --force -f                     : Override a previous login, if exists.
     --interactive -ui              : Use Interactive login in stead of the default Device Code